 6. Delete your vault folder.

-The next time you open Obsidian and the Vault switcher, your vault now has a vault icon instead of a cloud, indicating it's no longer on iCloud Drive.
+The next time you open Obsidian, your vault now has a vault icon instead of a cloud, indicating it's no longer on iCloud Drive.